Semiconductor industry in China: Advanced Micro-Fabrication Equipment (AMEC)

+NAURA Technology Group

+NAURA Technology Group is a partially state-owned publicly listed Chinese company that manufactures semiconductor chip production equipment.
+It is currently the largest semiconductor equipment manufacturer in China.

 Shanghai Micro Electronics Equipment (SMEE)

 Shanghai Micro Electronics Equipment (SMEE) is a semiconductor manufacturing equipment manufacturer based in Shanghai, supplying lithography (DUV immersion) equipment and other equipment used in the semiconductor manufacturing industry.
 Currently, its most advanced product is the SSA600, with a resolution of 90 nm.
 SMEE is developing the SSA800, with a resolution of 28 nm, which will be followed up by the SSA900, with a resolution of 22 nm.
 In December 2022, the United States Department of Commerce added SMEE to the Bureau of Industry and Security's Entity List.

-China Electronics Technology Group (CETC)
+China Electronics Technology Group Corporation (CETC)

 China Electronics Technology Group Corporation (CETC) is China's third largest electronics and IT company behind only Huawei and Lenovo.
 Its fields include communications equipment, computers, electronic equipment, IT infrastructure, networks, software development, research services, investment and asset management for civilian and military applications.

 The company also manufactures semiconductors and semiconductor equipment used in the semiconductor manufacturing industry, largely for military applications.